 Firstly, I would like to see greater openness and transparency within the Organ and Tissue Authority/Donate Life when supporting Donor Families.
 For this to happen we need to see more Donor Families in decision making positions.

 Through the ongoing work of the DFA Committee I hope that we will be able to help facilitate consenting Donor Families and Recipients to meet.
 I would also like to see a review of the Letter Writing process to ensure that letters are passed onto the intended recipient as written, if that is what both parties consent to.
 Our Members keep telling the Committee these are the top two pressing issues that need to be addressed as a matter of urgency.

 Vice Chairperson & VIC Donor Rep.

-Diamond Creek has been home for my husband Rick and I for the last thirty-six years, where we raised our three children.
-A town with a natural bush setting and a strong sense of community.
+Diamond Creek has been home for my husband Rick and I for the last 36 years, where we raised our three children.
+It's a town with a natural bush setting and a strong sense of community.

 We lost our twenty-old year-old son, Brett, in December 2009, and became a donor family.
 Whilst he was not a registered organ donor, we chose to uphold his decision to give the gift of life.

 Lack of support during and after our donation experience compelled me to speak up for positive change.
 The need to be supported by others who had walked this journey and who could truly understand how we felt was imperative.

 I would like to see an end to the bureaucratic approach to policy and decision making.
 We need a system that places those most affected (donors, recipients, donor’s and recipient’s families) first, ahead of the emphasis on the organ and tissue register.
 I believe funds could be much better spent whilst still achieving increased donations rates.
 The concerns in regard to the letter writing process need addressing now.
 Consenting donor families and recipients should be able to meet should they wish and be supported through this process.